istio/old_mixer_repo/doc/dev/adapters.md

 Mixer does this by invoking the Handle* functions on the `handler` object.

-Given the above example operator's config (instance, action, handler configuration) and ['metric'](#report-variety-template) template, the following examples shows the request-time `Instance` objects created for a given input set of attributes:
+Given the above example operator's config (instance, action, handler configuration) and ['metric'](#report-variety-template) template, the following example shows the request-time `Instance` objects created for a given input set of attributes:

 ![example attr to instance mapping](./img/example%20attr%20to%20instance.svg)

 # Example

-The following sample adapters just illustrate the basic skeleton of the adapter code and do not provide any functionality.
+The following sample adapters illustrate the basic skeleton of the adapter code and do not provide any functionality.
 They always return success.
 For examples of real world adapters, see [implementation of built-in adapters within Mixer framework](https://github.com/istio/mixer/tree/master/adapter).

-* Sample no-op adapter that supports the above sample 'metric' template
+* Sample adapter that supports the 'metric' template

 ```
 type (